electrovir/statement-parser/README.md

 ]).then((results) => console.log(results));
 ```

 `parsePdfs` accepts an array of [`StatementPdf`](https://github.com/electrovir/statement-parser/tree/master/src/parser/parse-api.ts) objects.
-Each element in the array should look like the following:
+Thus, each element in the array should look like the following:

 <!-- api-simple-parse-inputs.example.ts -->